 Renminbi is not a freely convertible currency.
 The PRC government may take actions that could cause future exchange rates to vary significantly from current or historical exchange rates.
 The conversion of Renminbi into foreign currencies, including U.S. dollars, has been based on rates set by the People's Bank of China.
 On July 21, 2005, in a reversal of a long-standing policy, the PRC government announced that the Renminbi would be permitted to fluctuate within a narrow and managed band against a basket of specified foreign currencies.
 Since this announcement, the value of the Renminbi has been fluctuating.
-From July 21, 2005 to June 30, 2010 the Renminbi appreciated against the U.S. dollar by approximately 22.0%.
-Given the domestic and overseas economic development and increasing trade surplus of China, the People's Bank of China decided to further reform the RMB exchange rate regime on June 20, 2010 to enhance the flexibility of the RMB exchange rate.
+The Renminbi appreciated against the U.S. dollar by approximately 5.7% as of December 31, 2006, approximately 11.9% as of December 31, 2007, approximately 17.6% as of December 31, 2008 and approximately 17.5% as of December 31, 2009.
+However, influenced by the global economic crisis, the exchange rate between U.S. dollar and Renminbi has become more unpredictable.
 While international reactions to the Renminbi revaluation have generally been positive, there remains significant international pressure on the PRC government to adopt an even more flexible foreign currency policy, which could result in further and more significant appreciation of the Renminbi against the U.S. dollar.
 There can be no assurance that any future movements in the exchange rate of the Renminbi against the U.S. dollar or other foreign currencies will not adversely affect our results of operations and financial condition (including our ability to pay dividends).
 Conversely, significant depreciation in the Renminbi against major foreign currencies may have a material adverse impact on our results of operations, financial condition and share price because our ADSs are expected to be quoted in U.S. dollars, whereas most of our revenues, costs and expenses are denominated in Renminbi.